cecilegaudron/my-portfolio/README.md

 ![Responsive Website](/assets/screenshots/responsive-website.png)

 ## Wireframes
-From the beginning, I had a clear idea of what I wanted on my website and how to organize it.
+From the beginning, I have a clear idea of what I want on my website and how to organize it.
+I would like something easy and sober.

 ![Wireframe Home Page 1](/assets/screenshots/home-page1.jpg)